Morteza Yazdanpanah: Career and activities

 the country at Victory Parade in London in June 1946.

 On 4 April 1950 Yazdanpanah was named as the minister of war in the cabinet of Prime Minister Ali Mansur and remained in the office until June 1950 when a new cabinet was formed by Haj Ali Razmara.
 Yazdanpanah's successor as war minister was Abdollah Hedayat.

 Yazdanpanah also served as the minister of war between December 1951 and June 1952 in the cabinet led by Prime Minister Mohammad Mosaddegh.
 Yazdanpanah was also chief of the army in 1952.
 Mosaddegh asked him to retire, but Yazdanpanah did not accept his request.
 Eventually, Yazdanpanah was dismissed from office and replaced by Mahmoud Baharmast in the post.

-From June 1963 Yazdanpanah was one of the senior military advisors to Mohammad Reza Pahlavi being the head of the Imperial Inspectorate and was also made a senator in 1967.
+From June 1963 Yazdanpanah was one of the senior military advisors to Mohammad Reza Pahlavi being the head of the Imperial Inspectorate Organization and was also made a senator in 1967.
 He was the head of the High Council for the Coronation (Persian: Shura-yi ʿAli-yi Tajguzari) which organized the coronation ceremony of Mohammad Reza Pahlavi in 1967.
 He was one of ten people who had direct access to the Shah Mohammad Reza.